zowe/docs-site/docs/user-guide/systemrequirements-zosmf.md

   - Browsing z/OSMF endpoints requests your user ID and password for defaultRealm; these are your TSO user credentials.
   - The browser returns the status code 200 and a list of all jobs on the z/OS system.
 The list is in raw JSON format.

+## Configuration of z/OSMF to properly work with API ML

+There is an issue observed in z/OSMF which leads to a stuck JSON web token(JWT).
+It manifests as /zosmf/services/authenticate endpoint issuing a JWT with success RC that is not valid for API calls, resulting in 401 response status code.
+This is a persistent condition.
+To get the token unstuck, a logout has to be performed with the LTPA token from the login request.
+This causes logins to start serving unique JWTs again.
+Until this will be properly fixed in z/OSMF, we are proposing a possible temporary workaround.
+You can update z/OSMF configuration with `allowBasicAuthLookup="false"`.
+After applying this change, each authentication call will result in generating a new JWT.